josephmoresena/Rxmxnx.JNetInterface/README.md

                                              └──  JLocalObject ──┼──  JNumberObject  ──  JNumberObject<>  ──  JNumberObject<,>
                                                                  └──  JThrowableObject

+##### Object Disposal and JNI References

+All instances of global and weak global objects, as well as local objects or their local views (`ILocalObject`), implement the `IDisposable` interface.
+When calling the `Dispose` method, `Rxmxnx.JNetInterface` will remove the JNI references associated with these instances.

+However, in some cases, calling `Dispose` might not immediately remove the JNI references.
+This can occur due to the following reasons:

+* The JNI reference is being used by another thread.
+This applies to global and weak global references.
+* The JNI reference is required for native memory guarantees by the JVM.
+The native memory associated with the reference must be released before calling `Dispose()`.
+* The JNI reference is shared among multiple `JLocalObject` instances.
+In this case, `Dispose()` must be called on each `JLocalObject` instance.
+* The `JLocalObject` or `ILocalObject` instance does not have a loaded local reference.
+The active reference is held by an associated global or weak global reference.
+* The `JLocalObject` or `ILocalObject` instance was created within the scope of a call from Java to JNI as a parameter.
+  The behavior of JNI native call adapters will be detailed later.

+**Note:** In the context of a fixed temporary frame, it may not be necessary to explicitly release local references created within it, or some references may be released without calling the `Dispose()` method.

 ### Type Metadata

 Type metadata objects allow `Rxmxnx.JNetInterface` to identify at runtime the types of Java objects referenced through